JamieGainer/autarchy/README.md

 To solve these two issues simultaneously we present autarchy, a tool which takes a list of ML models, generally in increasing order of complexity, and finds good hyperparameters for each.
-The user has the option of stopping individual models after a certain amount of time and/or of stopping the entire process after a certain lenght of time to ensure that one obtains the best possible answer for the user given the available time.
+The user has the option of stopping individual models after a certain amount of time and/or of stopping the entire process after a certain length of time to ensure that one obtains the best possible answer for the user given the available time.

 ## Technical Description